Category: Password Managers

 Rule: If cross-device autofill requires manually syncing database files between devices, KeePass fails first.

-Why Proton Pass fits busy professionals
+Why Proton Pass fits Busy professionals better

 Where Proton Pass wins